janl/waaa/_posts/2012-06-12-practical-tips-for-becoming-a-great-speaker.md

 ##Structure: have it

-In storytelling, there different kinds of narratives, but the most engaging and satisfying* ones have:
+In storytelling, there are different kinds of narratives, but the most engaging and satisfying* ones have:

 1. a beginning that introduces the motive *(motivation, purpose, thesis)*
 2. a middle where the motive is advanced *(explained, justified, challenged)*